Cirebon: Airport

-Cirebon residents have been traditionally using Soekarno-Hatta International Airport for flights and now being replaced by Kertajati International Airport serving the Greater Cirebon area and surrounding area.
+Cirebon residents are now using Kertajati International Airport, serving the Greater Cirebon metropolitan and surrounding area.

 Cakrabhuwana Airport in Penggung, Harjamukti subdistrict also serves the TNI-AU.
 The city lies on Jalur Pantura (Pantai Utara Jawa), a major road on the northern coast of Java that stretches from Anyer, passes through Jakarta, and ends at Surabaya.

 Port of Cirebon

 The Port of Cirebon was established by the Dutch in 1865, principally as an export point for spices, sugar cane, and raw materials from West Java.
 Warehouses and open storage areas were developed by 1890, and a British American Tobacco cigarette factory was built in the early 20th century.

 Port activity is dominated by bulk imports of coal, liquid asphalt and vegetable oils for the West Java hinterland.
 Until 2002, the port also catered for minor container trade and cruise shipping.
 In 2006 the port handled 3.27 million metric tons (MT) of trade, more than 90 percent as imports from other Indonesian ports.